I must confess.

 Let’s review each layer inside the Snickers cheesecake.

 Oreo cookie crust: is there really an alternative that can live up to an Oreo cookie crust?
 All you have to do it pulse Oreos into a crumb (the entire cookie), mix with melted butter, and press into your springform pan.
 Make sure you pre-bake the crust for about 10 minutes.
+It’s the same crust we use for cookies & cream pie, only slightly scaled down.

 Chopped Snickers: remove the warm Oreo crust from the oven and sprinkle some chopped Snickers on top.
 This is the base of your Snickers cheesecake.
 I love the Snickers chunks inside!